 A guardianship is a court-ordered legal relationship in which a guardian is appointed to oversee and manage the personal, medical, and financial needs of an incapacitated and elderly person.
 Often, the guardian is a spouse or child of the person who is unable to manage their affairs independently.
 The court can give the following powers to a guardian:

-Obtaining a legal guardianship in Las Vegas involves going to court.
-Our experienced attorneys will assist you in these legal proceedings, making sure that you are fully informed of your rights and responsibilities concerning the ward.
-Under Las Vegas guardianships, the guardian can determine where the ward lives, how finances and medical decisions are handled, and if applicable, what plans are made for the estate of the ward.
+Obtaining a legal guardianship involves going to court.
+Our experienced attorney will assist you in these legal proceedings, making sure that you are fully informed of your rights and responsibilities concerning the ward.
+Under Nevada guardianships, the guardian can determine where the ward lives, how finances and medical decisions are handled, and if applicable, what plans are made for the estate of the ward.
 We focus our attentive, personalized service on both you and the ward, so that together your rights are heard and upheld.

 Experience.
 Reputation.
 Responsiveness.
-Contact the Las Vegas elder law attorneys at Trent, Tyrell, & Associates today for assistance with your guardianship issues in Las Vegas.
+Contact the elder law attorney at Tyrell Law, PLLC today for assistance with your guardianship issues in Henderson/Las Vegas.

 A: Estate planning involves agreements and documents defining arrangements for transferring ...